rtsmith134/device-locator/README.md

 message with the correct password and command is received, Device Locator executes the requested action.

-At the moment, only the "Send command" is implemented.
+At the moment, only the "Send location" command is implemented.

 **To receive the device location, send an SMS with body `YourPassword Send location` to it and Device Locator will reply with its location.**